Board of Directors

 Mr. Moss received his MBA from Rice University and a B.A. in Economics from the University of CA, San Diego.
 He was the Business Development Director for the BCM Technologies, Inc. (Baylor College of Medicine) portfolio companies, and a former Managing Partner at a Seattle-based venture capital firm, The Phoenix Partners, where he ran their healthcare portfolio.
-Currently, Mr. Moss serves as a Director of Pegasi Energy Resources Corporation, and a Director of Sorteo Games Ltd.
+Currently, Mr. Moss is CFO and co-founder of INmune Bio, (Nasdaq: INMB).

 James B. McCarthy